jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 This represents the intended cloud-native deployment for our SDHPC SSH applcation router but without introduction of the new Golang-base SSH implemenation in sshpiper.
 This configuration introduces an additional 10% drop in performance over Scenario C.

-Finally, Scenario E represents the production sshpiper deployment of the SDHPC SSH application router.
+Finally, Scenario E represents the planned production sshpiper deployment of the SDHPC SSH application router.
 This allows us to understand the performance of the Golang SSH package leveraged by sshpiper to provide the SSH proxy functionality.
 Camparing Scenario D and E, we see a slight increase in over head for this implementation.
 The sshpiper SSH application router, however, enjoys a signfinicant reduction in the error margin over all other scenarios.
 This suggests stable performance for interactive command-line use.
 Although the sshpiper-based application router has lower throughput, we considered the stable performance ideal for interactive use.
-The throughput is acceptable for less demanding data transfer workflows, because we offer high-speed data transfer via Globus endpoints.
+We also consider the throughput acceptable for less demanding data transfer workloads.
+We offer high-speed data transfer via Globus endpoints for demanding workloads.
+While Scenario E shows that SSH application routing only enjoys 2/3 the throughput over the unrouted Scenario B, the tests indicate this is most likely a result of the pipelined SSH connection rather than a limitation of sshpiper itself.
-Additionally, sshpiper is the only solution that supports per-user routing of SSH connections.
+Additionally, we note that sshpiper is the only scenario that supports per-user routing of SSH connections based on account attributes.

 A more detailed study of SSH application router performance is warranted.
 It will be informative to understand the origin of performance impacts from pipelined SSH connections.
-The sshpiper application router performance is not significantly below traditional SSH jumphost proxy scenarios in the same deployment configuration and could likely be improved with conventional performance tuning, e.g. using physical hardware instead of VMs.
+The sshpiper application router performance is not significantly below traditional SSH jumphost proxy scenarios in the same deployment scenarios and could likely be improved with conventional performance tuning, e.g. using physical hardware instead of VMs.
-Nonetheless, we can envision the deployment of highly scalable environments given this SDHPC SSH application routing functionality.
+Nonetheless, we can envision the deployment of highly scalable environments given the SDHPC SSH application routing functionality.

 (conclusion)=
 # Conclusion